wp-plugins/resume-submissions-job-postings/readme.txt

 == Features ==

 1. Post Jobs
 2. Users Submit Resume
 3. Enable Captcha
 4. Send User 'Thank You' Email
 5. Widget to Show Job Postings
+6. Give User Ability to Use TinyMCE on the Cover Letter and the Resume fields (currently disabled)

 == Installation ==